edylim/.dotfiles/README.md

 ### Tmux

-- **Prefix:** `Ctrl+a`
+- **Prefix:** `ctrl+a`
 - **Plugin Manager:** [TPM (Tmux Plugin Manager)](https://github.com/tmux-plugins/tpm)
 - **Plugins:**
   - `tmux-resurrect`: Persists tmux environment across system restarts.
   - `vim-tmux-navigator`: Seamless navigation between Vim and tmux panes.
   - `tmux-better-mouse-mode`: Better mouse support.
   - `tmux-gruvbox`: A gruvbox theme.
   - `tmux-spotify`: Displays the current Spotify track.

 ### Kitty

 - The configuration is based on the default `kitty.conf` with custom keybindings for window management.
-- A custom `kitty.css` is used for the `awrit` application.
+- A custom `kitty.css` for color mapping is used for the `awrit` application.

 ### Git